microsoft/Bing-Maps-V8-TypeScript-Definitions/README.md

 #Bing Maps V8 TypeScript Definitions

-These are the official TypeScript definitions for the Bing Maps V8 SDK.
+These are the official TypeScript definitions for the [Bing Maps V8 Web Control](https://msdn.microsoft.com/en-US/library/mt712542.aspx).
 These can be used to provide intellisense functionality to your IDE.

 ![Bing Maps V8 Intellisense](images/V8Intellisense.gif "Bing Maps V8 Intellisense")